Academic Issues

 Another resource for students is the Counseling Center.

-My daughter, who is a freshman, says she is having a problem with one of her professors.
-What should she do?
+My first-year student is having a problem with one of their professors.
+What should they do?

-Encourage your daughter to speak with the professor.
-New students are often hesitant to seek out professors, but after doing it once or twice, they discover that faculty members are approachable people who are here to help students learn, grow and succeed.
+Encourage your student to speak with the professor.
+New students are often hesitant to seek out professors, but after doing it once or twice, they discover that faculty members are approachable people who are here to help students learn, grow, and succeed.

-My son is having trouble choosing a major (or wants to change his major).
-Who can help him with this decision?
+My student is having trouble choosing a major (or wants to change their major).
+Who can help with this decision?

 Choosing a major is difficult for many students.
 However, there are a number of resources on campus to assist students in the decision-making process.

-Secondly, your son should make an appointment with a career counselor at the Career Center.
-A career counselor will discuss your son's career options with him and will also help him employ various resources that can aid him in making informed career choices.
+Secondly, your student should make an appointment with a career advisor at the Office for Career & Vocation.
+A career counselor will discuss their career options with them and will also help them employ various resources that can aid in making informed career choices.

 Professors are another excellent resource.
-They can offer your son information about career options and can explain the coursework that is required for specific majors.
+They can offer information about career options and can explain the coursework that is required for specific majors.

 Academic clubs afford students opportunities to meet others who share similar scholastic interests and to interact with faculty in informal settings.
 For information about academic clubs, your son should contact the Student Life Center.

-The University library maintains an excellent selection of academic journals that your son can read to learn more about various careers.
+The University Library maintains an excellent selection of academic journals that they can read to learn more about various careers.

-My daughter wants to drop a class.
-What should she do?
+My student wants to drop a class.
+What should they do?

 It is important, however, to keep in mind that dropping a class may shift your daughter from full-time to part-time status, which could affect her financial aid.

-My son refuses to share his grades with me.
-How can I obtain his grades?
+My student refuses to share their grades with me.
+How can I obtain their grades?

 The Family Education Rights and Privacy Act (FERPA), a federal regulation, governs the confidentiality of students' university records.
-FERPA stipulates that only your son has access to his CUI records and that you may view them only with his written permission.
+FERPA stipulates that only your student has access to his CUI records and that you may view them only with their written permission.

-In accordance with FERPA, all correspondence from the University regarding grades, academic honors and/or discipline is sent directly to your son at the address that he lists with the Registrar.
-As a parent, our advice for you is to consistently foster and maintain open lines of communication with your son.
-Let him know that you will be supportive of him regardless of the circumstances.
+In accordance with FERPA, all correspondence from the University regarding grades, academic honors, and/or discipline is sent directly to your student at the address they list with the Registrar.
+As a parent, our advice for you is to consistently foster and maintain open lines of communication with your child.
+Let them know that you will be supportive regardless of the circumstances.

 If you would like, you may also contact an academic advisor.
-While the advisors cannot discuss your son's grades with you, they are always happy to discuss general University policies with parents.
+While the advisors cannot discuss your child’s grades with you, they are always happy to discuss general University policies with parents.

-My daughter needs to notify her professors that she is ill.
-How can she do this?
+My student needs to notify their professors that they are ill.
+How do they do this?

-If your daughter is well enough, she should email or call her professors to explain her situation and to obtain any work she is capable of doing.
-If she is too ill to contact her professors, you should contact your daughter's academic advisor.
+If your child is well enough, they should email or call their professors to explain the situation and to obtain any work they are capable of doing.
+If they are too ill to contact their professors, you may contact your student's academic advisor.